-- 1 Double-click the Home Directory icon on the Linux desktop. - 2 Click 🗾 - 3 In the Location field, type smb://user\name@ip\address - 3a Replace user\name with the user name of the Samba administrator user. - 3b Replace ip\address with the IP address of the Linux server.
+- 1 Double-click the Home Directory icon on the Linux desktop. - 2 Click 🖸 . - 3 In the Location field, type smb://user_name@ip_address - 3a Replace $user_name$ with the user name of the Samba administrator user. - 3b Replace ip_address with the IP address of the Linux server.

-The File Browser should display all Samba shares, including the new one that you created for the GroupWise client software.

-4 Return to Step 3 in Chapter 20, "Installing the GroupWise Client," on page 153.
+The File Browser should display all Samba shares, including the new one that you created for the GroupWise client software. - 4 Return to Step 3 in Installing the GroupWise Client.